skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 ## Glossary

+Garbage Collector (GC)
-; Garbage Collector (GC): reclaims garbage, or memory used by objects that will never be accessed or mutated again by the application.
+: reclaims garbage, or memory used by objects that will never be accessed or mutated again by the application.

-; Common Language Infrastructure (CLI): It is an open specification that defines a runtime environment that allows multiple high-level languages to be used on different computer platforms without being rewritten for specific architectures.
+Common Language Infrastructure (CLI)
+: It is an open specification that defines a runtime environment that allows multiple high-level languages to be used on different computer platforms without being rewritten for specific architectures.

-; Common Type System (CTS): a standard that specifies how Type definitions and specific values of Types are represented in computer memory, so programs in different programming languages can easily share information.
+Common Type System (CTS)
+: a standard that specifies how Type definitions and specific values of Types are represented in computer memory, so programs in different programming languages can easily share information.

-; Base Class Library (BCL): a standard library available to all languages using the .NET Framework, comparable in scope to the standard libraries of Java.
+Base Class Library (BCL)
+: a standard library available to all languages using the .NET Framework, comparable in scope to the standard libraries of Java.

-; Framework Class Library (FCL): a collection of thousands of reusable classes, interfaces and value types, within hundreds of namespaces.
+Framework Class Library (FCL)
+: a collection of thousands of reusable classes, interfaces and value types, within hundreds of namespaces.
 BCL is a part of FCL and provide the most fundamental functionality.

+Mono
-; Mono: Free .NET (CLI) alternative available on Linux, Mac OS X and Windows.
+: Free .NET (CLI) alternative available on Linux, Mac OS X and Windows.
 The development is usually behind the development of Microsoft's .NET implementation (e.g. while Microsoft supports .NET 4.0, Mono only supports .NET 2.0).

 ## History